There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 Cooking Beans at Too High a Temperature

-Cooking beans at a rapid boil can lead to uneven cooking.
-Instead, maintain a gentle simmer to allow the beans to cook evenly.
-This method takes longer, but the texture will be much better.
-A good rule of thumb is to keep the bubbles just breaking the surface.
+A rolling boil for cooking beans can give you uneven results.
+Instead, keep a gentle simmer and let the beans cook evenly.
+This technique is time-consuming, but the consistency will be superior.
+As a rule of thumb, keep the bubbles literally breaking surface.

 Neglecting the Beans While Cooking

-It can be tempting to set a timer and walk away, but beans require your attention.
-Stirring occasionally ensures even cooking and prevents sticking or scorching.
-Check the beans periodically to assess their doneness and add water if necessary.
+It can be tempting to set a timer and forget, but beans are needy.
+Stirring now and then makes sure cooking is uniform and things don’t stick or scorch.
+Check the beans every so often, to test for doneness and add water if necessary.

 Overlooking the Cooking Time